pytorch/torchtune/docs/source/examples/e2e_flow.rst

 .. code-block:: bash

-    tune run generate \
+    tune run generate --config ./custom_generation_config.yaml \
-    --config generate \
-    prompt="What are some interesting sites to visit in th Bay Area?"
+    prompt="What are some interesting sites to visit in the Bay Area?"

 Once generation is complete, you'll see the following in the logs.